-A Pumpback water transfer scheme may transport zebra mussel from the River Trent to the lower River Blithe, which would have a minor negative impact on the river as its effect would be localised.
-Other impacts are considered negligible, although it is important to emphasise the absence of available information on several high impact species that may be present.
+A Pumpback water transfer scheme could potentially transport zebra mussel from the River Trent to the lowest reach of the River Blithe, which would have a minor negative impact on the river as its effect would be localised.
+The mussel is prevented from actively moving further upstream due to the presence of the fish pass.
+There may also be a minor negative impact of Himalayan balsam and the New Zealand mud snail.
+Other impacts are considered negligible.
+It is, however, important to emphasise the degree of uncertainty in these predictions.
+There is also an absence of available information on several high impact species that may be present, and therefore as a precautionary approach their impacts are classed as unknown and they are included in monitoring proposals.